sirdeaz/flask_skeleton/README.md

 - Flask-sqlalchemy
 - Pytest

-The layout is setup as bootstrap - cerulean.
+The default layout is setup as bootstrap - cerulean.